ubcbraincircuits/whitepaper/source/data_sharing/frdr.rst

     to be indexed and made available for discovering datasets.
 Certain metadata fields, for example, submitter contact information, are not shared with Globus.

 Larger uploads are made using Globus.
-While globus is hosted in the USA on AWS, only the public metadata is stored there; the datasets themselves are transferred securely between the endpoints so the data does not leave Canada.
+While Globus is hosted in the USA on AWS, only the public metadata is stored there; the datasets themselves are transferred securely between the endpoints so the data does not leave Canada.